 - Maintain a positive attitude about STEM, the participants with whom you work, and the activities with which you are assisting.

-- Actively participate in training experiences, i.e. leadership, DoS, working with others, first aid, etc., facilitated by STEM Connection staff members.
+- Actively participate in learning experiences (SFL Huddles, Summer Training, Site Visits, etc) facilitated by STEM Connection staff members.

-- Attend STEM Challenge Club (if applicable) as needed to help oversee engagement activities, set up supplies, make models, answer questions, ask questions, take pictures, monitor restroom and drink breaks, and complete other tasks given by STEM program facilitators.
+- Participate in STEM Connection programs (day camps, summer camps) to help oversee engagement activities, set up supplies, make models, answer questions, ask questions, take pictures, and complete other tasks given by STEM program facilitators.